|

 • Privacy and personal space are highly valued in the Finnish sauna culture, and individuals are expected to respect each other’s boundaries.

-In Japan, for instance, public bathing is a significant part of the culture, and saunas are often communal spaces.
+In Japan, public bathing is a significant part of the culture, and saunas are often communal spaces.
 Cleanliness and modesty are a big part of Japanese sauna practices, and individuals are expected to thoroughly clean themselves before entering the sauna.

-On the other hand, the sauna tradition in Russia revolves around the banya, a type of sauna that involves steam and birch tree branches.
+The sauna tradition in Russia revolves around the banya, a type of sauna that involves steam and birch tree branches.
 In Russian saunas, the focus is on socializing and bonding with friends and family.
 It is common to engage in lively conversations and even enjoy snacks and drinks inside the sauna.

 Understanding and respecting these diverse sauna traditions is key to ensuring proper etiquette and appreciating the cultural richness that sauna bathing offers.